Cabinet (cigarette): History

-Cabinet cigarettes were introduced in the German Democratic Republic (GDR) in 1972 and were produced by the operating state-owned tobacco company "VEB Tobacco Nordhausen" as well as the "Vereinigte Zigarettenfabriken" in Dresden.
-Before Reemtsma acquired the brand, monthly production was approximately 800 million cigarettes, and the market share was 33 percent in 1989.
-After Reemtsma took over the production, market share fell below 10 percent in 1990.
+Cabinet cigarettes were introduced in the German Democratic Republic (GDR) in 1972, produced by the operating state-owned tobacco company "VEB Tobacco Nordhausen" and the "Vereinigte Zigarettenfabriken" in Dresden.
+In 1989, before Reemtsma acquired the brand, monthly production was approximately 800 million cigarettes, and the market share was 33 percent.
+After Reemtsma took over production, market share fell below 10 percent in 1990.

-Production took place in Nordhausen until the late 1990s when the site was closed.
-Production continued at the headquarters of Langenhagen.
-After the German reunification, Reemtsma changed the Cabinet brand to accommodate Western standards; pollutants were reduced, and the tobaccos were remixed to be "lighter and wholesome".
+Production took place in Nordhausen until the late 1990s, when the site was closed and production continued at the headquarters in Langenhagen.
+After German reunification, Reemtsma changed the Cabinet brand to accommodate Western standards; pollutants were reduced, and the tobaccos were remixed to be "lighter and wholesome".
 New variants and packaging were also introduced.
-Many GDR smokers, accustomed to stronger smoke, did not like the changes and the brand lost significant market share after the changes A 20-pack of Cabinet cigarettes in the GDR costed about 3.20 Deutsche Mark.
+Many GDR smokers, accustomed to stronger smoke, did not like the changes, and the brand lost significant market share after the changes.
+The price of a pack of 20 Cabinet cigarettes in the GDR was about 3.20 marks.

 Markets

-Cabinet was mainly sold in East Germany, but also was or is still sold in Germany and Poland.
+Cabinet was mainly sold in East Germany, but also was or is still sold in West Germany and Poland.